-4.2 The Council's use of these powers, its policy and procedures are subject to inspection and audit by the Office of the Surveillance Commissioner and in respect of covert surveillance authorisations under RIPA and the Interception of Communications Commissioner Inspections in respect of communications data.
-During these inspections individual applications and authorisations are also closely examined and Authorising Officers are interviewed by the inspectors.
+4.2 The Council's use of these powers, its policy and procedures where subject to inspection and audit by the Investigatory Powers Commissioner's Office.
+During these inspections individual applications and authorisations were closely examined and Authorising Officers are interviewed by the inspectors.